dotnet/dotNext/docs/features/core/sync.md

 DotNext library provides several extension methods for more granular control over synchronization for any reference type:
 * `AcquireReadLock` acquires reader lock
 * `AcquireWriteLock` acquires exclusive lock
-* `AcquireUpgradableReadLock` acquires read lock which can be upgraded to write lock
+* `AcquireUpgradeableReadLock` acquires read lock which can be upgraded to write lock

 These methods allow to turn any thread-unsafe object into thread-safe object with precise control of multithreading access.